Student Classes

 We had our first full course for students in Spring 2008.
 You can see the listing of past courses here.

-If you find you need to cancel, please let us know as soon as possible out of consideration for students who may be waiting for a spot.
+If you need to cancel, please let us know as early as possible—this allows us to accommodate students who may be waiting for an opening.

 Frequently Asked Questions